 Use this as your launching point for developing a stronger business continuity plan.

-Implement daily roundtables and communications
+Implement regular roundtables and communications

 Show support for every person in your network